 I was lucky enough to sit in on this week’s session, which saw the return of Cynthia and Michael to the CBC fold.
 Since finishing their courses with us and gaining representation with Stephanie, Cynthia and Michael have also secured exciting publishing deals.
-Cynthia’s novel Last One to Die – a YA horror story for the social media age – is to be published by Scholastic in January, while Michael’s middle-grade adventure Ghostcloud will be published by Hachette Children’s in October 2021.
+Cynthia’s novel Last One to Die – a YA horror story for the social media age – published by Scholastic January 2021, while Michael’s middle-grade adventure Ghostcloud will be published by Hachette Children’s in October 2021.

 In this insightful and illuminating session, our students heard about Michael and Cynthia’s journeys to publication, and picked up some useful tips and tricks.
 Here are some of the highlights: